Be an Important Part of a Child’s Future

 “I believe that by the time a child grows up, that child’s first teacher and second teacher and all the child’s important adults will have become incorporated into that child’s development…and will always be part of who they are.”

-Begin a Rewarding Career Right Away
+Begin a Rewarding Career in Early Childhood Education Right Away

-You will take classes such as:
+Your Early Childhood program will include classes such as:

 - Guiding Children’s Behavior